barsdeveloper/tree-ds/README.md

  */
 ```

-Use the same approach also for the insert method, let's substitute the node 300 (the whole subtree) with another subtree:
+Use the same approach also for the insert/emplace methods, let's substitute the node 300 (the whole subtree) with another subtree:

 ```c++
 myTree.insert(